 We've said it before, and we'll say it again: Boston is not exactly a hotbed of barbecue joints.
 There are plenty of options for most other types of cuisine in the Greater Boston area, but BBQ ain't one of them.
-And when people do talk about barbecue around Boston, the same few names tend to come up again and again--Firefly's in Marlboro, Blue Ribbon BBQ in Arlington and West Newton, Redbone's in Somerville, and some relative newcomers including The Smoke Shop in Cambridge's Kendall Square and Boston's Fort Point and Sweet Cheeks in the Fenway.
+And when people do talk about barbecue around Boston, the same few names tend to come up again and again--Firefly's in Marlboro, Blue Ribbon BBQ in Arlington, West Newton, and Dedham, Redbone's in Somerville, and some relative newcomers including The Smoke Shop in Cambridge's Kendall Square, Somerville's Assembly Row, and Boston's Fort Point, and Sweet Cheeks in the Fenway.
 But if you search hard enough, some other lesser-known places pop up, including a terrific spot in South Braintree called Tennessee's.
-And while this restaurant is actually part of a small chain, we feel that it is good enough--and hidden enough--to warrant featuring on Boston's Hidden Restaurants (generally, we tend to avoid featuring chains on this site).
+And while this restaurant is actually part of a very small chain, we feel that it is good enough--and hidden enough--to warrant featuring on Boston's Hidden Restaurants.

 Tennessee's Real BBQ, which can also be found in a few other towns in Massachusetts and one in Pennsylvania, started out back in the early 1990s and has remained mostly a local chain that seems to be a bit lesser known than some of the places mentioned above.
 The Braintree location is rather plain and anonymous looking from the outside, sharing a building with other shops in a commercial section of town just east of South Braintree Square and really looking more like a generic fast-food joint than a barbecue spot.
 But Tennessee's is anything but generic, winning a number of awards for its Southern-style BBQ, including some national recognition.